crate/croud/docs/commands/scheduled-jobs.rst

 The ``scheduled-jobs`` command lets you manage scheduled sql jobs for your cluster.

+More information about automation can be found in the `CrateDB documentation`_.

 .. tip::

    Scheduled sql jobs are an easy way to setup sql statements that need